MattRSnyder/LinkedInEasyApply/README.md

 The backend relies mainly on [Selenium](https://pypi.org/project/selenium/) to perform the job application automation with [Tkinter](https://wiki.python.org/moin/TkInter) used to build the GUI.

 <br>**Is my LinkedIn account safe?**<br><br>
-Your account login info will only be stored locally on your computer in the .ini file so it will auto-login the next time you run the bot.
+Your account login info will only be stored locally on your computer in the <b>config.ini</b> file so it will auto-login the next time you run the bot.
 As a general rule of thumb, you should always double check any app's source code from an unknown developer before running a .exe file which you can view above.

 LinkedIn has been known to ban accounts that use automation software for automatic messaging, but it is extremely rare to get banned for using automation to apply for jobs.